CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 ### Task 1: Import data

 1. Open Power BI Desktop.
-The application interface should look similar to this, select **Get Started**, if it is asking for the Email, select cancel. :
+The application interface should look similar to this, select **Get Started**, if it is asking for the Email, select Cancel :

     ![The Power BI Desktop start screen](images/power-bi-start-1.png)

     Now you're ready to import the data for your report.

 2. On the Power BI Desktop welcome screen, select  **Get data**, and then in the list of data sources, select  **Web**  and then select  **Connect**.